natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 The wakespeed in stand-along mode can be made to enter a Post-Float mode in which the charger is off but monitoring or a return to bulk.
 In the [Wakespeed Configuration Utility Guide](http://wakespeed.com/CU/ConfigurationUtilityGuideWeb.pdf) by configuring the "Exit Duration" of the $CPF entry to a small non-zero number like '1' (looks like minutes), the WS500 will quickly exit float.
 By configuring the "Exit Duration" of the $CPE entry to zero, equalization will be disabled.
 The $CPP entry is used to configure Post-Float behavior.
 Fully disabling the charger, and setting a Battery Voltage corresponding to a return to Bulk is possible.

 Alternatively, by setting the voltage parameter in $CPF to 0.0, the charger will remain in "float" but with charging disabled until it is triggered back into a bulk charge state (e.g. by low battery voltage).
 This would only be applicable in a loss of CAN situation.
-Need to consider how coordinated with BMS charge enable by way of Feature-In.
+Need to consider how coordinated with BMS ```CHARGE ENABLE``` by way of Feature-In.

 In any case, it will be desirable to implement safe behavior that occurs on a loss of CAN.
 We will want a fall back standalone profile that eliminates float, and utilizes a very conservative charge profile (low bulk cutoff), if any charging at all.